 Why is that the police who want to look like an average citizen look alike all around the world?
 Why do they cut their hair and comb it the same way?
 Why do they use the same black glasses and same gold chains?
 Why do they like those tropical shirts that in the long run become a uniform?
 In Buenos Aires, Rio de Janeiro, Santiago, Tegucigalpa or Tunisia, they are instantly identifiable.

 The press conference at the League’s Headquarters allowed the long-time silent voices of Tunisian human rights activists to be heard with passion and to be registered via immediate transmission.
-They will circulate through cyberspace to remind us that GenderIT.org and APC Internet Rights Charter">freedom of expressionis essential for the lives of people and that solidarity and spaces for freedom are built by all of us, shoulder to shoulder.
+They will circulate through cyberspace to remind us that freedom of expression is essential for the lives of people and that solidarity and spaces for freedom are built by all of us, shoulder to shoulder.
 We will remember that this reality is far away from the illuminated architecture of conference centres, where the attempts to mute our discourse and lull our commitment are often made.